 3) develop research strategies and write a research proposal

-4) examine the ethical responsibilities of conducting ethnographic research
+4) examine some ethical responsibilities embedded in ethnographic research

-5) think critically about fieldwork, analysis and writing
+5) think critically about fieldwork, data analysis and writing

 - Anthropology and Ethnography